Joseph McCabe: Religion

 In his essays The Myth of the Resurrection (1925) and Did Jesus Ever Live?
 (1926) McCabe wrote that Christianity is a direct representation of older Pagan beliefs.
-Slain saviors and their resurrection myths were currently known and celebrated across the ancient world before Christianity began.
+Slain saviours and their resurrection myths were currently known and celebrated across the ancient world before Christianity began.
 According to McCabe the Gospel accounts of the Resurrection of Jesus contain numerous conflicts, contradictions and errors and are unreliable as they had been fabricated over the years by many different writers.
 McCabe came to the conclusion that Jesus was an Essenian holy man who was turned into a God over the years by hearsay and oral tradition.
+The real bulk of McCabe's work was in historical criticism of the Roman Catholic religious system in which he was raised and educated.

 In about 1947, McCabe accused the Encyclopædia Britannica of bias towards the Catholic Church.
 He claimed that the 14th edition, which had been published in 1929, was devoid of the critical comment about the church that had been in the 11th edition.
 McCabe similarly accused the Columbia Encyclopedia of bias towards the Catholic Church in 1951.
 These and similar actions have made him be termed a "Catholic basher" by his Christian critics.
 Biographer Bill Cooke, however, disputes the allegation, citing McCabe's opinion that "Catholics are no worse, and no better, than others", and "I have not the least prejudice against the Catholic laity, which would be stupid."

 Spiritualism

 In 1920 McCabe publicly debated the Spiritualist Arthur Conan Doyle on the claims of Spiritualism at Queen's Hall in London.
 McCabe later published his evidence against Spiritualism in a booklet entitled Is Spiritualism Based on Fraud?.
 McCabe had exposed the tricks of fraud mediums and wrote that Spiritualism has no scientific basis.
-His article Scientific Men and Spiritualism is a skeptical analysis of the subject and a look at how various scientists such as William Crookes and Cesare Lombroso had been duped into believing Spiritualism by mediumship tricks.
+His article Scientific Men and Spiritualism is a sceptical analysis of the subject and a look at how various scientists such as William Crookes and Cesare Lombroso had been duped into believing Spiritualism by mediumship tricks.
 He also wrote the book Spiritualism: A Popular History from 1847.